mr-karan/notion-weightbot/README.md

-# WeightBot
+# notion-weightbot

 This is a really simple Telegram Bot which records the current weight of the user.
-It then appends the recording to a CSV File.
+It then stores the records as:

+- CSV File.
+- Notion Database.

 ## Motivation